How can I find the right support, advice and guidance in my business?

 Business Coaching Companies:

 Business coaching companies generally have developed a system for growing a business and their coaches will teach you the system and help you implement it.
 One of the best organisations I’ve come across who do exactly this and don’t stray outside of that model are EOS Worldwide.
 Their Australian franchisee is contactable here.
 I believe it can be very useful to work with the right business coaching company for a while, to learn their systems and get help with it’s implementation into your business.
-But to build a Great Business that Stands the Test of Time, you can’t ignore the personal side of growing your business: Find an executive or leadership coach or someone like me (see below) to support you in the journey of personal growth that is integral to creating the business you dream of.
+But to build a Great Business that Stands the Test of Time, you can’t ignore the personal side of growing your business: Find an executive or leadership coach or someone like me (see below) to support you in the journey of personal development and leadership that is integral to creating the business you dream of.

 Business – Life Coaching: